WillTheFarmer/apache-logs-to-mysql/.github/README.md

 5 Stored Procedures are executed by Python Client module passing the `importloadid` value to process ONLY files & records processed by current `processLogs function` execution.

-MySQL Stored Procedures can be run from Command Line Client or GUI Database Tool separately.
+Database Stored Procedures can be run from Command Line Client or GUI Database Tool separately.
 Execute Stored Procedures with second parameter 'ALL' processes files & records based on `process_status` value.
 Files & records can contain multiple `importloadid` values.
 ```